 United States Environmental Protection Agency (USEPA): USEPA has the responsibility of overseeing the various programs necessary for the success of the CWA.
 However, administration and enforcement of such programs falls largely to the states.

-Natural Resource Conservation Service (NRCS): The U.S. Department of Agriculture, Natural Resources Conservation Service is the federal agency that works hand-in-hand with US citizens to conserve natural resources on private lands.
+The U.S. Department of Agriculture, Natural Resources Conservation Service (NRCS) is the federal agency that works hand-in-hand with US citizens to conserve natural resources on private lands.
 NRCS assists private landowners with conserving their soil, water, and other natural resources.
 Local, state and federal agencies and policymakers also rely on the expertise of NRCS staff.
 NRCS is also a major funding stakeholder for impaired water bodies through CREP and the Environmental Quality Incentive Program (EQIP).
-For more information on NRCS, visit http://www.nrcs.usda.gov/.